-There’s one answer to my most popular questions: “Because your mother isn’t your copywriter.”
+There’s one answer to a popular question: “Because your mother isn’t your copywriter.”
 So in honor of Mother’s Day, here are some reasons your mom is not your copywriter (and a good copywriter won’t be your mom).

-Note: This post does assume a positive, light-hearted role for mothers, for the sake of artistic license.
+[Note: This post does assume a positive, light-hearted role for mothers, for the sake of artistic license.
 We honor you whether you enjoyed a supportive mom, lost your mom early, or had negative experiences with family and motherhood.
+I revise and re-publish this post almost every year around Mother’s Day.]

 Reason #1: “It’s just fine, honey.
 Now … you are going to be here for dinner next week, aren’t you?”

 Your friends and family don’t want to hurt your feelings.
-Your mastermind group (and sometimes, alas, your coach) won’t deal with the consequences of saying, “I hate it.”
+Your mastermind group (and sometimes, alas, your coach) won’t deal with the consequences of saying, “Let’s make some major revisions here.”

-— Your friends and family hopefully realize they just don’t have the experience or qualifications to give you meaningful feedback.
+Your friends and family realize they just don’t have the experience or qualifications to give you meaningful feedback.
 They provide encouragement.

-— Even if they realize your copy seems weak, they often don’t know why.
-It’s like the time you changed your lipstick and your date sie, “You look different – is it your hair?”
+Even if they realize your copy seems weak, they often don’t know why.
+It’s like the time you changed your lipstick and your date said, “You look different – is it your hair?”
 (Or if you’re a male, you’ve shaved your mustache and your date says, “New shirt?”)

-— There’s an unwritten rule in business: “Don’t just tell me what’s wrong.
+There’s an unwritten rule in business: “Don’t just tell me what’s wrong.
 Tell me how to fix it.”
-If you’re not getting paid, will you spend the time to do this (and it’s more than 15 minutes, trust me!)?
+If you’re not getting paid, will you spend the time to do this?

 Reason #2: “Of course he’s brilliant: he’s mine!”